Professionals in a networking event setting

 Credit Hours: 3

-This course examines the flow of capital between international markets.
-It specifically deals with balance of payments, international monetary system, international banking, exchange rates, international money, and capital.
+The flow of capital between international markets.
+It specifically deals with balance of payments, international monetary system, international banking, exchange rates, international money and capital.
 The international financial problems related to economic development, Eurodollar and Petrodollar markets are also studied.

 Duration: 7 Weeks weeks